-&lt;sup>93Corrigan (1939), 40.
+&lt;sup>91Corrigan (1939), 40.

-&lt;sup>94 Corrigan (1939), 40.
+&lt;sup>92 Corrigan (1939), 40.

 Figure 14.
 Arrington J. and Margaret Douglas House, 2017 St. Anthony Avenue (1890, razed).
 Douglas was a salesman for a fur company.
 In 1900 there were nine residents, including the Douglas family of three, five boarders, and a servant.
+93

-As especially evident today by examples on Carroll and Iglehart Avenues as well as other streets in the survey area, some remaining houses from the period ca 1885-1893 were exemplary of the two- and onehalf-story, Queen Anne style popular across Saint Paul neighborhoods.
-A high, gray or buff-colored limestone foundation is a distinctive feature.
-The Merriam Park Queen Anne style houses are typically of clapboard-covered frame construction with multiple gable or hip roofs.
-A full-width or wrap-around front porch with turned wood columns, and a variety of sawn and scroll-cut trim are standard features.
-Many houses had prominent finial-topped conical or pyramidal roofs, balconets, decorated vergeboards and shingled gable ends, and a variety of stained glass and other decorative window treatments.
+As evident today on Carroll and Iglehart Avenues and by the remaining houses on Roblyn Avenues, some of this group of houses were exemplary of the two- and one-half story, Queen Anne style popular across Saint Paul neighborhoods.
+A common and distinctive feature of Merriam Park's Queen Anne style houses, and their other early counterparts, are a gray or buff-colored limestone foundation.
+Typically of clapboard-covered frame construction with multiple gable or hip roofs, a full-length front porch with turned columns, and a variety of sawn and scroll-cut trim was a standard feature.
+Many had prominent finial-topped conical or pyramidal roofs, balconets, decorated vergeboards, and a variety of window treatments.
+Shingle trim decorated gable ends, and wrapped towers and bays.
 Builders could refer to the many pattern books of the period, including those of Palliser and Palliser.
-Although local builders, including John Noble, appear to have crafted most of the first generation of houses, architects hired by the first Merriam Park builders included William Willcox and Clarence H. Johnston, who designed 1857 Carroll (1886) for J. J. McDonald, an insurance agent for the Continental Insurance Company, and H. S. Treherne, who designed 1921 Carroll Avenue (1886) for realtor Mark Fay (Figure 19).
+Architects hired by the first Merriam Park builders included William Willcox and Clarence H. Johnston, who designed 1857 Carroll (1886) for J. J. McDonald, an insurance agent for the Continental Insurance Company, and H. S. Treherne, who designed 1921 Carroll Avenue (1886) for realtor Mark Fay (RA-SPC-10069 and RA-SPC-0485).
 Eastlake and Shingle style variants were evident, although many of their subtle details have been altered.
-The relatively level lots required few retaining walls, but there are remaining brownstone and limestone examples, including those on Iglehart and Cleveland Avenues.
+The relatively level lots required few retaining walls, but there are remaining brownstone and limestone examples.

 Real estate atlases and building permits show relatively few carriage houses, horse barns or rear sheds constructed by early Merriam Park builders.
-Before electric streetcar service along Marshall, Prior, and University Avenues, transit to either downtown was available on the Short Line, and many residents were within walking distance of Midway-area employment.
-By 1890, carriage owners were provided with livery services by William H. DeLancey on Ferdinand Street near the corner of Rondo Street, and by G. M. Hughes at University and Prior Avenues (R. L. Polk & Co.).
+Before electric streetcar service along Marshall Avenue and more distant University Avenue, transit to either downtown was readily available on the Short Line, and many residents were within walking distance of Midway-area employment.
+By 1890, livery services were provided by William H. DeLancey on Ferdinand Street near the corner of Rondo Street, and by G. M. Hughes at University and Prior Avenues (R. L. Polk & Co.).

-&lt;sup>95 Saint Paul Building Permit 22794; 5-26-90; estimated cost \$6000; U.S. Census Bureau, 1900, ED 152, Sheet 3B.
+Saint Paul Building Permit 22794; 5-26-90; estimated cost \$6000.
+U.S. Census Bureau, 1900, ED 152, Sheet 3B.

-&lt;sup>96 Saint Paul Building Permit # 9197; 11-5-86.
+Saint Paul Building Permit # 9197; 11-5-86.

-&lt;sup>97 Saint Paul Building Permit # 9396; 11-30-86.
+Saint Paul Building Permit # 9396; 11-30-86.

 The history of a selection of houses dating from ca. 1885 to 1894 on Carroll, Iglehart and Roblyn Avenues and Merriam Lane provides a cross-section of Merriam Park's early residents, and their architects and contractors.
 Although two-story, single-family houses were the primary building type, double houses, typically built side-by-side, were popular with some Carroll and Iglehart Avenue builders.
+This profile is being expanded with the completion of building permit research for additional streets.

-Figure 15.
-John W. and Mary Bell House, 1926 Roblyn Avenue (1885).
+John W. and Mary Bell House, 1926 Roblyn (Rondo) Avenue (1885)

-John W. Bell, a partner in the Ryan Wholesale Drug Company was the likely original owner of this Queen Anne Style house at 1926 Roblyn Avenue (Figure 15).
+John W. Bell, a partner the Ryan Wholesale Drug Company was the apparent original owner of this exceptional Queen Anne Style house at 1926 Roblyn Avenue.
 In 1884 Bell acquired three lots on this block from John L. Merriam.
 No building permit has been located for this or the adjacent houses, however.
-City directories and census records show that the Bells and their five children resided here from ca. 1885 to 1900.
-It next appears to have been in rental use.
+City directories and census records show that the Bells and their five children resided here from ca. 1885 to 1900, when it appears to have been in rental use.
 Floyd W. Horton, a portrait artist and the proprietor of Horton Studios, and his wife Hattie, also an artist, were the occupants in 1903.